kenbugasto/semiconductor-yield-dashboard/README.md

 > **Note:** All data, device names, handler names, stations, soft bins, errCodes, and identifiers shown in this repository have been fully anonymized for public portfolio usage.
 No proprietary manufacturing or customer-sensitive data is included.

-Streamlit + DuckDB semiconductor manufacturing analytics dashboard with automated ETL pipelines, yield monitoring, retest analytics, and HTML reporting.
+Production-style semiconductor manufacturing analytics dashboard built using Streamlit, DuckDB, Python, SQL, and Plotly.

 ---